reasonml/reasonml.github.io/docs/compiling-to-js-with-melange.md

 #### Emit JavaScript

-In your dune file, add `melange.emit` stanza to emit JavaScript.
+In your `dune` file, add a `melange.emit` stanza to emit JavaScript.

 The `melange.emit` stanza tells dune to generate JavaScript files from a set of libraries and modules.
 In-depth documentation about this stanza can be found in the [build-system on the Melange documentation](https://melange.re/v2.0.0/build-system/#entry-points-with-melangeemit).